Working with the media

 - Balance negative stories by providing positive news stories about young people and agency work

-For further information or support, contact the Assistant Director Strategic Communications at the Mental Health Commission.
+For further information or support, contact the Strategic Communications Team at the Mental Health Commission.

 Promoting local contact numbers